C191068/Ali_Khatami_Lottery6/README.md

 After we pick a winner from s_participants we need to reset our participants array we use the above line<br>

+thus we reset the Lotterystate and we reset our participants array <br>

 ```solidity